How to Cut Back On Your Internet Usage and Social Media Addiction

-There’s no denying it: The majority of us have become fixated on the constant stream of texts, Facebook pings, and lastly, Instagram likes that overwhelms our screens on the daily basis.
+There’s no denying it: The majority of us have become fixated on the constant stream of texts, Facebook pings, and lastly, Instagram likes that overwhelm our screens daily.

 It’s no wonder our social media habits have some type of influence on our mental health.